 If it merits saying once, it merits saying twice: get a bike that offers you the comfort you need.
 It doesn’t make any difference how extravagant or a cycle is if you end up sore.
 Ensure you find something that you are comfortable riding before thinking of enhancing its performance.

 Based on the extent you ride, it will be best to get your bike serviced every few months, usually six.
-Cleaning your chain routinely will significantly reduce repair costs by minimizing wear and tear.
+Routinely cleaning your chain will significantly reduce repair costs by minimizing wear and tear.
 Depending on personal factors, it merits joining a short maintenance course to learn the basics of servicing your bike.
 Get the Easiest Route.

 In conclusion, if you’ve settled on deciding to begin riding to work, or a better part of it, it pays to understand the routes.
 The easiest way isn’t always the most secure.
 While main streets are frequently the easiest, ensure they have designated bike paths for your safety.
 Or, use backstreets for a more pleasant ride.